codemonger-io/codemonger/zola/content/blog/0001-introducing-zola.md

 My workaround so far is to make the `slugify` option for anchors to `"safe"` and accept the new rules.

 I should suggest a pull request someday, maybe.

+## Serving contents from S3 via CloudFront

+I am serving this website from an [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) bucket through an [Amazon CloudFront](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) distribution though, there were some challenges to do so.
+But this is not actually a Zola's issue, I am going to leave it for another post.